-In a final example we use the streamflow record of the Po River at Pontelagoscuro, Italy (near the city of Ferrara; $44.888^{\circ}$ N, $11.607^{\circ}$ E).
-The drainage area is large, $70.091 \text{ km}^2$ .
+In a final example we use the streamflow record of the Po River at Pontelagoscuro, Italy (near the city of Ferrara; 44.888° N, 11.607° E).
+The drainage area is large, 70.091 km^2 .
 The Po River has 141 main tributaries and the related river network has a total length of about 6.750 km and 31.000 km for natural and artificial channels, respectively.
 About 450 lakes are located in the Po River basin.
-The water level of the larger south-alpine lakes of glacial origin is regulated according to given management policies, therefore obtaining a regulation volume of approximately $1.3 \text{ km}^3$ .
+The water level of the larger south-alpine lakes of glacial origin is regulated according to given management policies, thus obtaining a regulation volume of approximately 1.3 km^3 .
 (Montanari, 2012).
 Therefore, because of regulation, the streamflow in this case is not natural.
 Yet one may assume that the highest floods would not differ substantially from natural as the regulation margin is diminished.
-The data cover the period January 1920 to December 2009 (90 full calendar years, uninterrupted; daily values n = 32.850 ).
+The data cover the period January 1920 to December 2009 (90 full calendar years, uninterrupted; daily values n = 32.850).

-The $\sigma$ -climacogram and the $K_2$ -climacogram of data are shown in Figure 9.16.
+The σ -climacogram and the K_2 -climacogram of data are shown in Figure 9.16.
 The Hurst parameter, estimated from the annual series is H=0.61 (a moderate value) and its effect (bias) on return period estimation is negligible.